Part 1·1.3·10 min read

 Because the Na⁺/K⁺-ATPase pump creates unequal ion distributions — more K⁺ inside, more Na⁺ outside — and because K⁺ leaks back out through open K⁺ channels while Na⁺ doesn't — a charge imbalance develops.
 The inside becomes negative relative to the outside.

-In a typical resting neuron, this potential is about −70 mV (millivolts).
+In a typical resting , this potential is about −70 mV (millivolts).
 When a signal arrives, Na⁺ channels open, Na⁺ rushes in, the potential briefly reverses to +40 mV, and then K⁺ channels restore the resting state.
 This rapid flip is an action potential — the electrical impulse that travels down nerve fibers at up to 120 m/s.

 The Hodgkin-Huxley model